 What does Cruelty Free mean?

 According to the FDA: Some cosmetic companies promote their products with claims of this kind in their labeling or advertising.
+Although a lot of companies spend a lot of money on their packaging and promoting the right things, some people do claim to be something they are not as a company.
+Now that packaging for wholesale cosmetics companies has become so much more accessible for editing and styling (if you are looking for cosmetic wholesale packaging take a look at the Impacked website), companies can be less restrictive on what they write on their products.
 The unrestricted use of these phrases by cosmetic companies is possible because there are no legal definitions for these terms.

 What is the Leaping Bunny?
 Because of the FDA regulations mentioned directly above, there is an opportunity for the company Leaping Bunny to exist.
 “In response, eight national animal protection groups banded together to form the Coalition for Consumer Information on Cosmetics (CCIC).
 The CCIC promotes a single comprehensive standard and an internationally recognized Leaping Bunny Logo.
 We work with companies to help make shopping for animal-friendly products easier and more trustworthy” – Leaping Bunny Website For detailed information about their company and policies please visit their website, LeapingBunny.org